Euroscepticism: Turkey

 The two main Eurosceptic parties are the far-right ultranationalist, Nationalist Movement Party (MHP), which secured 11.1% of votes, and 49 seats in the Parliament at the last election, and the Felicity Party (Saadet Partisi), a far-right Sunni Islamist party, which has no seats in the Parliament, as it only secured 0.7% of the votes in the last election, far below the 10% threshold necessary to be represented in the Parliament.

 Many left-wing nationalist and far-left parties hold no seats at parliament but they control many activist and student movements in Turkey.
 The Patriotic Party (formerly called Workers' Party) consider the European Union as a front-runner of global imperialism.

 Founded on 26 August 2021 under the leadership of Ümit Özdağ, Victory Party (Turkey) is a Turkish nationalist and anti-immigrant political party.
-It is represented by two deputies in the Turkish Grand National Assembly.
 "The European Union does not want to negotiate with Turkey.
 We will not humiliate Turkey anymore." Özdağ said.